tangentsoft/libtabula/README-MinGW.txt

-    Speaking of Cygwin and MSYS, if you have either these or any other Unix emulation environment installed, be sure their executables aren't in the PATH when building Libtabula++.
-MinGW's version of GNU make does some funny things if it thinks it's running in the presence of Unixy tools, which will break the Libtabula++ build.
+    Speaking of Cygwin and MSYS, if you have either these or any other Unix emulation environment installed, be sure their executables aren't in the PATH when building Libtabula.
+MinGW's version of GNU make does some funny things if it thinks it's running in the presence of Unixy tools, which will break the Libtabula build.

     Once the library is built, you should run the examples.
 At minimum, run resetdb and simple1.

-    Once you're satisfied that the library is working correctly, you can run install.hta to automatically install the library files and headers in subdirectories under c:\mysql++.
+    Once you're satisfied that the library is working correctly, you can run install.hta to automatically install the library files and headers in subdirectories under c:\libtabula.

 Cygwin and MinGW Coexistence